rlabbe/filterpy/README.rst

 discarding noise, tracking multiple objects, an so on.

 I said three books.
 I also like and use Bar-Shalom's Estimation with Applications to Tracking and Navigation.
-Much more mathmatical than the previous two books, I would not recommend it as a first text unless you already have a background in control theory or optimal estimation.
+Much more mathematical than the previous two books, I would not recommend it as a first text unless you already have a background in control theory or optimal estimation.
 Once you have that experience, this book is a gem.
 Every sentence is crystal